usagi-coffee/unison/README.md

 # Unison

-Lightweight UDP redundancy stack with a TUN-based tagger and a NFQUEUE-driven deduplicator.
+Lightweight UDP redundancy transport layer with a TUN-based tagger and a NFQUEUE-driven deduplicator.
 Supports low-level routing, per-packet ID tagging, and out-of-order filtering.
 Designed to evolve into a transparent bonded multi-interface transport.

 ## Client